 - Log on to the AAFP website: www.aafp.org - You must use your own username and password to obtain access to the site and appropriate CME credit.
 If you do not remember your username and password, contact AAFP at 800-274-2237 - Sign into the Sample Board Questions - o AAFP Sample Board Review Questions - After you complete the board review section you have selected, it will automatically score, have answer explanations, and will list your completion on your CME tracker - Print out CME verification from AAFP website.
-Give a copy to Peg Sullivan.
-Keep a copy for portfolio for bimonthly review
+Upload to RMS